nelsonomoi/php-technical-questions/README.md

-# PHP Technical Interview Preparation
+# PHP Technical Interview Questions & Answers

-This repository contains detailed answers and code examples for DPO technical interview questions.
+This repository contains detailed answers and code examples for PHP technical interview questions.

 ### 1. Explain the difference between single-quoted and double-quoted strings in PHP.
 Provide examples of when you would use each.
 - **Single-quoted strings**: Variables and escape sequences (except \\ and \') are not interpreted.
 This makes single-quoted strings faster and less error-prone when no variable interpolation is needed.